ilyi1116/uber-android-network/README.md

 Usage
 -----
-You start with the Downloader
+You start with the Downloader.
+This is an example of how to use it.
+Remember that it inherits from AsyncTask, so you have to re-instantiate it once it has finished doing its previous job.

 	public class MyDownloader {